amaiya/causalnlp/README.md

     treatment column: T_ac
     numerical/categorical covariates: ['C_true']
     text covariate: text
-    preprocess time:  1.1216762065887451  sec
+    preprocess time:  1.129953145980835  sec
     start fitting causal inference model
-    time to fit causal inference model:  9.701336860656738  sec
+    time to fit causal inference model:  16.049834489822388  sec

-#### Results
+#### Estimating Treatment Effects

+CausalNLP supports estimation of heterogeneous treatment effects (i.e., how causal impacts vary across observations, which could be documents, emails, posts, individuals, or organizations).

-We can calculate the average treatment effect to find that a positive review increases the probability of a click by 13 percentage points in this dataset.
+We will first calculate the overall average treatment effect (or ATE), which shows that a positive review increases the probability of a click by **13 percentage points** in this dataset.

-The average treatment effect (ATE):
+The **average treatment effect** (or **ATE**):

 ```
 print( cm.estimate_ate() )